Supplemental Payment Programs

 Disproportionate Share Hospital

-Disproportionate Share Hospital payments are authorized by federal law to provide hospitals that serve a large share of Medicaid and low-income patients with additional funding.
-DSH payments are supplemental payments to help cover more of the cost of care for Medicaid and low-income patients.
-These payments cannot exceed a hospital’s uncompensated costs for both Medicaid-enrolled and uninsured patients.
+Disproportionate Share Hospital (DSH) payments are authorized by federal law to provide additional funding to hospitals that serve a large share of Medicaid and low-income patients.
+DSH payments help cover more of the cost of care for Medicaid and low-income patients.
+These payments cannot exceed a hospital's uncompensated costs for both Medicaid-enrolled and uninsured patients.

-Eligible providers: Hospitals that provide care to a high percentage of Medicaid and/or indigent patients.
+Eligible providers: Hospitals that provide care to a high percentage of Medicaid or indigent patients.

-Relationship to other supplemental payments: DSH payments are the only Medicaid payment in federal law that is explicitly for paying the unpaid costs of care for uninsured patients.
-It can be used by states to offset or make up for low Medicaid base payments.
-However, it is affected by Medicaid base payments and other supplemental funding.
-For example, an increase to a hospital’s base Medicaid payment and to its other non-DSH supplemental funding may decrease a hospital’s Medicaid shortfall and result in a reduction in its uncompensated care costs for which DSH pays.
+Relationship to other supplemental payments: DSH payments are the only federally allowed Medicaid payment explicitly for the unpaid costs of care for uninsured patients.
+It can also be used by states to offset low Medicaid base payments.
+However, DSH payments are affected by Medicaid base payments and other supplemental funding.
+For example, an increase to a hospital's base Medicaid payment and to its other non-DSH supplemental funding may decrease a hospital's Medicaid shortfall and result in reducing its uncompensated care costs that are offset by DSH payments.

-The Public Health Providers Charity Care Pool provides payments to qualifying providers to reimburse them for the cost of delivering certain healthcare services when those costs are not reimbursed by another source.
-Healthcare services include behavioral health services, immunizations, public health services, and other preventative services.
-Payments are authorized under the Section 1115 Waiver that was renewed on January 15, 2021.
+The Public Health Provider - Charity Care Program (PHP-CCP) reimburses qualifying providers for the cost of delivering certain health care services that are not reimbursed by another source.
+Health care services include behavioral health services, immunizations, public health services and other preventative services.
+Payments are authorized under the Section 1115 Waiver renewed on Jan.
+15, 2021.

 PHP-CCP payments are intended to help defray the uncompensated care costs for medical services provided to Medicaid-enrolled or uninsured persons.
-For year one of the program (October 1, 2021, through September 30, 2022), payments were used to defray uncompensated care costs, including Medicaid shortfall and bad debt.
-Beginning October 1, 2022 (year two), the program transferred to charity care only.
-Total funding will not exceed $500 million (total computable) in each of the first two years of the program.
-In future years, the PHP-CCP funding pool will be resized based on actual uncompensated charity care costs incurred by the eligible providers.
+In the program's first year (Oct.
+1, 2021, through Sept.
+30, 2022), payments were used to defray uncompensated care costs, including a Medicaid shortfall and bad debt.
+In its second year beginning Oct.
+1, 2022, the program transferred strictly to charity care.
+The total program funding will not exceed $500 million (total computable) in each of the first two years of the program.
+In future years, the PHP-CCP funding pool will be resized based on actual uncompensated charity care costs incurred by eligible providers.

-Eligible providers include: Publicly owned and operated community mental health clinics, local behavioral health authorities or local mental health authorities, local health departments, and Public Health Districts.
+Eligible providers: Publicly owned and operated community mental health clinics, local behavioral health authorities or local mental health authorities, local health departments and Public Health Districts.

 Source of funding: Certified public expenditures.